$250

 In some rare cases, punitive damages may also be awarded to punish negligent parties for willful negligence or especially egregious behavior, and to act as a deterrent for similar misconduct in the future.

 The amounts of damages you may be awarded vary greatly, depending on the circumstances of the case.
-In general, if your injuries involve permanent damage and require long-term care, or if a death is involved, it may result in a higher settlement that could range into the hundreds of thousands to millions of dollars.
-If there are multiple parties at fault and they all have insurance and assets, the settlement may be higher.
+In general, if your injuries involve permanent damage and require long-term care, or if a death is involved, it may result in a higher settlement that could range from hundreds of thousands to millions of dollars.
+The settlement may be higher if multiple parties are at fault and have insurance and assets.

 Call Our Lawyers for Accidents With an Amazon Truck

-Amazon truck accidents, along with other truck and delivery truck accidents, require extensive investigation and experience, so contact our commercial trucking accident lawyers as soon as possible if an Amazon truck hits your car.
+Amazon truck accidents and other truck and delivery truck accidents require extensive investigation and experience, so contact our commercial trucking accident lawyers as soon as possible if an Amazon truck hits your car.

-Don’t delay, as it takes time to investigate and build your case, and there are time limits for filing, which is generally two years from the date of the accident for personal injury cases (Indiana code section 34-11-2-4 (1).
-Find out what we can do for you by calling (317) 680-2501 for your free consultation.
+Don’t delay; it takes time to investigate and build your case.
+There are time limits for filing, which is generally two years from the date of the accident for personal injury cases (Indiana code section 34-11-2-4 (1).
+Find out what we can do for you by calling (317) 593-4647 for your free consultation.
 We work on a contingency basis, which means there are no fees to you unless and until we win your case, so call us today.

 Attorney Mike Stephenson